 The most common question before planning a trek to the Everest base camp is “how difficult is the Everest base camp trek?”

 Trekking to base camp is not a serious difficulty if you hike often anywhere else.
 But facing high altitude should be one of the headaches.
 So, visiting above 3000m altitude in the other Himalayas is highly recommended.

-This is not a climb!
+It is not a climb!
 This is a trek through the mountain path.
-And you don’t visit the base camp within one or two days so it takes over a week with slowly altitude gain.
+And you don’t visit the base camp within one or two days so it takes over a week with slow altitude gain.
 Of course, there are some steps and a long day's trek some days.
 But you can take several rests along the trail.
-Mostly, the trekking hours are shorter when you will be walking on higher elevation.
+Mostly, the trekking hours are shorter when you will be walking at higher elevations.

 How Long Does It Take To Trek To Everest Base Camp?